gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileLabel.md

 ## DESCRIPTION
 The **Set-AIPFileLabel** cmdlet sets or removes an Azure Information Protection label for one or more files.
 This action can automatically apply or remove protection when labels are configured for Rights Management protection in the Azure Information Protection policy.
 When the command runs successfully, any existing label or protection is replaced.

 Currently, you cannot create or edit labels by using PowerShell but must do this by using the Azure portal.
-For instructions, see [Configuring Azure Information Protection policy](https://docs.microsoft.com/information-protection/deploy-use/configure-policy).
+For instructions, see [Configuring the Azure Information Protection policy](https://docs.microsoft.com/information-protection/configure-policy).

 You can run this cmdlet concurrently.
 To run this cmdlet non-interactively, see [How to label files non-interactively for Azure Information Protection](https://docs.microsoft.com/information-protection/rms-client/client-admin-guide-powershell#how-to-label-files-non-interactively-for-azure-information-protection) from the admin guide.